SourceCodeCodex/jFamilyCounselor/README.md

 # Notes: Using jFamilyCounselor

-- the implemented analyses perform heavy computations and require a lot of memory and CPU.
-It is recommended to allocate at least 6GB RAM for the Eclipse application that runs jFamilyCounselor
 - the cast-based approach records a slower progress at the beginning and better afterwards due to caching
+- for better performance, it might be needed to reconfigure the CacheSupervisor depending on the available amount of RAM
 - XCore currently does not run any computation on separate threads and long operations can block the UI.
 It is best to analyze projects following these steps:
   - export a report using one of the XCore actions.
-The export is located in the project's output folder, e.g. `/target/classes/jFamilyCounselor`
+The export is located in the project's root folder
   - use the results to determine the types that might be interesting to be analyzed manually
   - browse those types in Insider individually and navigate through its defined groups to see, for instance, its relevant references pairs, or possible/used types of a particular pair